A Good Book and a Hot Cup of Tea

 Watching the film again made me think that I had probably also had a bit of a girl crush on Anne.
 She was strong, and intelligent, and always followed her instincts no matter how hard it was.
 Often, it meant making decisions that were neither comfortable nor easy.

-Read Alert there has been an ongoing discussion about strong female characters in children’s books.
+Over at Read Alert there has been an ongoing discussion about strong female characters in children’s books.
 It’s easy to forget how much children learn about life from the books they read.
 For young girls, reading about strong and independent heroines is immensely important.
 They can provide inspiration, but also refuge and solace.
 Recently, while reading Little Women with Jelly, Snaz, Lili, and Munkey, I realized that I wasn’t the only one who had felt this way.

 These days, when I go to bed, I generally take with me whatever book I’m in the middle of reading for my thesis.
 Recently it was a book about WW1.
 After I dreamt I was drinking tea from fine bone china with Field Marshal Haig in the middle of a field full of dead soldiers, I thought I should probably change my night time reading habits.
 So I started reading The Story Girl by L. M. Montgomery again.